huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

 positional arguments:
   &lt;subcommand&gt;
     configure           Invoke interactive (re)configuration tool
+    fpga-image-create   Create an FPGA image
     fpga-image-delete   Delete an FPGA image
-    fpga-image-list     Query FPGA images of a tenant fpga-image-register
+    fpga-image-list     Query FPGA images of a tenant fpga-image-relation-create
-                        Register an FPGA image
-    fpga-image-relation-create
                         Create the relation of an FPGA image and an ECS image fpga-image-relation-delete
                         Delete the relation of an FPGA image and an ECS image fpga-image-relation-list
-                        Query FPGA image relations visible to a tenant help                Display help about fis or one of its subcommands
+                        Query FPGA image relations visible to a tenant get-log-file        Get the log file of an FPGA image help                Display help about fis or one of its subcommands

 See "fis help COMMAND" for help on a specific command.